learn-co-curriculum/sql-table-relations-intro-to-joins/README.md

 # SQL Joins

+## Overview

+We'll discuss how to retrieve specific sets of data from associated tables using SQL join statements.

 ## Objectives

-1. Define SQL joins and understand when and why to use them.
+1. Describe how SQL join clauses combine data from multiple tables based on a common column between them
 2. Define the different types of SQL joins: inner, outer, left outer, right outer
-3. Practice writing join statements.
+3. Practice writing join statements

 ## What Is a JOIN?